wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 In the class, he talked about Map, Functor patterns, I didn't fully follow him.
 I will dig them more later.
 And some other topics I am interested in

-* How Fp deal with I/O?
+* How does Fp deal with I/O?
-* What is design pattern in Fp?
+* How are design pattern used in Fp?
-* What other patterns besides Map, Functor?
+* What are other patterns besides Map, Functor?

 The github repo is [https://github.com/willsam100/Learn-fp-with-fsharp](https://github.com/willsam100/Learn-fp-with-fsharp)
 <!--stackedit_data: